 Reproducible builds does not mandate that a given piece of source code is turned into the same bytes in all situations.
 This would be unfeasible.
 The output of a compiler is likely to be different from one version to another as better optimizations are integrated all the time.

 Instead, reproducible builds happen in the context of a build environment.
 It usually comprises the set of tools, required versions, and other assumptions about the operating system and its configuration.
-A description of this environment should typically be provided alongside any distributed binary package.
+A description of this environment should typically be recorded and provided alongside any distributed binary package.

 What exactly makes up the build environment is going to be different for each project.
 There might even be several build environments for a single release to accommodate different target operating systems.
 But there are some important aspects common to all environments.

 It should be easy to install a matching build environment on their system.
 Ideally it should only be made of free software available on public Internet sites.
 The best way to provide the environment is probably using a documented and easily understood script.

 It should be auditable.
 It must be easy to understand what tools are part of the build environment.
 And ideally it must be easy to review and rebuild them.